wangzhenj321/CPP-Manual/mosquitto.md

 MQTT is a machine-to-machine messaging protocol, designed to provide lightweight publish/subscribe communication to "Internet of Things" devices.
 It is commonly used for geo-tracking fleets of vehicles, home automation, environmental sensor networks, and utility-scale data collection.

-Mosquitto is a popular MQTT server (or broker, in MQTT parlance) that has great community support and is easy to install and configure.
+Mosquitto is a popular MQTT server (or broker) that has great community support and is easy to install and configure.

 ## Installation

 ### Binary Installation

-Ubuntu 16.04 has a fairly recent version of Mosquitto in its default software repository.
 Log in with your non-root user and install Mosquitto with `apt`.
+However, if mosquitto is not found, use `sudo apt-add-repository ppa:mosquitto-dev/mosquitto-ppa` to add the Mosquitto APT repository firstly.

 ```
 sudo apt install mosquitto mosquitto-clients